CONTRACTOR FURNISHED BORROW

 A. Verification Sampling.

 1. The RCE will be responsible for monitoring boring/sampling activity that occurs after execution of contract.
-At the discretion of the District Materials Engineer, random verification samples (split samples) will be obtained from those collected by the Contractor (see Materials IM 204, Appendix A for frequency).
+Random verification samples (split samples) will be obtained from those collected by the Contractor (see Materials IM 204, Appendix A for frequency).
+However, if material is not placed under the proposed road, the District Materials Engineer, OCM, or SDS may waive testing.

 2. If taken, the RCE will submit verification samples to the Central Materials Laboratory for verification testing.
 Samples to be sent to Central Materials Laboratory with “Identification of Sample Test” Form 820193.
 On form, RCE to identify location of sample(s) (e.g. Boring #2 at 5-7.5 ft.) and the total number of borings and samples taken by the contractor.